StevenK-293/WaifuGenerator/README.md

 <h1 align="center"><strong>⚠️ Important ⚠️</strong></h1>

-- Please ensure that you only use either the `index.html` or `main.py` and other files separately.
-Attempting to use other files together will cause compatibility issues, and the program will not function correctly.
+- Please ensure that you only use either the **Folder** separately.
+Attempting to use other Folder together will cause compatibility issues, and the program will not function correctly.

 <h1 align="center"><strong>🌟 API 🌟</strong></h1>